radoslawkalamon/natally-nuxt/README.md

 ### Why did you do this?
 - to showcase my latest Front End development skills,
-- to experiment with some of the project's design, ideas & patterns,
+- to experiment with the project's design, ideas & patterns,
 - to rewrite WordPress theme for my own blog, 169cm.pl,
 - to get familiar with Nuxt.

 ### Do you like Nuxt?
-Version 2 is quite nice, but I look for Version 3.
+Version 2 is quite nice, but I am looking for Version 3.
 It is faster & have better TypeScript support.
 Yet, mein gott!
 This project was a Nuxt crash course for me.
 Modules, Head, Plugins, Lazy Hydration, SSR / SSG, no browser context on the server side, Content Mismatch & a bit of Lighthouse performance fights :D

 ### Why not Nuxt 3?
 I started development in August 2021.
 There were no Nuxt 3 beta then.
-Also, I gave a try for `nuxt/content` and it not supports v3 yet.
+Also, I tried the `nuxt/content` and it not supports v3 yet.

 ### Where is the SASS / LESS / Stylus / other CSS preprocessor?
 Is it possible to create medium size project with CSS only?
 It was fun, but I missed SCSS a lot (especially mixins and tooling).
-Today, I would go with the SCSS from the start.
+Today, I would go with the SCSS from the beginning.

 ### What is the Block -> Wrapper -> Component structure?
 This is the legacy components approach from the `natally-wordpress` and... it is terrible thing for Vue.
-Blocks can not be the "the self constituting pieces", like in the PHP version.
+Blocks cannot be the "the self constituting pieces", like in the PHP version.
 I lost a bit of performance because of this.
 This is the last time when I used it.
 Time to bury it deeper than expected and look for something better!

 ### What a nice light / dark theme support!
 Light / Dark theme with CSS Variable are awesome!
-Still, there is a room for improvements here. `_variables.css` should have most generic colors, and stage two variables like shadow, border etc. Then components should define their variables inside their styles.
+Still, there is a room for improvements here. `_variables.css` should have generic colors, and stage two variables like shadow, border etc. Then components should define their variables inside their styles.
 This is kind of obvious, but I did not do it here!
 I will keep this in mind for the future projects.

 ### What do you think about `nuxt/content`?
 It is gloriously superb for the SSR, but with the SSG is terribly bad.
 Why?